GP Skin Cancer Workshop

 - Practical Session (Interactive Session)

-This GP Skin Cancer Workshop is suitable for all GPs and GP registrars, whatever the level of experience.
+This GP Skin Cancer Workshop is suitable for all GPs and GP registrars or trainees, whatever the level of experience.
 Developed and taught by experienced specialist dermatologist educators, these workshops are a perfect opportunity to skill up.

 There will be a number of dermatologists presenting and participating at this workshop.
-These are being coordinated bt Associate Professor Alvin Chong, a dermatologist with extensive teaching experience.
-We will also have one of our plastic surgeons, Mr Ajay Chauhan, presenting a session, and participating in the small group discussions.
+These are being coordinated by Associate Professor Alvin Chong, a dermatologist with extensive teaching experience.

 A/Prof Alvin Chong is a Senior Lecturer in Dermatology at Melbourne University and a specialist dermatologist at the Skin & Cancer Foundation Inc, St Vincent's Hospital Melbourne and the University of Melbourne.